 Time to get wet (or, hopefully not)!
-If you shoot with a telephoto lens from 300mm upwards, and want to keep it dry in the rain, snow or even protect it from sand, then the Hydrophobia 300-600 from ThinkTank Photo is certainly worth looking at.
-I turned the hose on mine to give it a good testing – thankfully it passed, otherwise there would be a very wet Nikon D3 and 600mm going cheap on eBay!
+If you shoot with a telephoto lens from 300mm upwards and want to keep it dry in the rain, snow, or even protect it from sand, then the Hydrophobia 300-600 from ThinkTank Photo is certainly worth looking at.
+I turned the hose on mine to give it a good testing – thankfully it passed, otherwise there would be a very wet and grumpy photographer writing this.
 This is my fist video review as well, as I thought it would be nice to see the cover as well as just read about it.

 Weight: 299g (10.5oz)